Server, storage, networking equipment

 Accuracy and Disclaimer

-TCO calculations use 2026 industry benchmarks for hardware pricing, colocation rates, power costs, and cloud service pricing.
-Actual costs vary by vendor negotiations, geographic region, utilization patterns, and workload characteristics.
-Hardware prices fluctuate with component availability (semiconductor shortages, memory pricing).
-Cloud pricing changes regularly - verify current rates with providers.
-This calculator provides directional guidance for planning, not precise financial forecasts.
-Consult infrastructure architects, cloud economists, and financial analysts for enterprise-scale decisions involving millions in infrastructure spend.
+TCO calculations use 2026 industry benchmarks for hardware pricing, colocation rates, power costs, and cloud service pricing from AWS, Azure, and GCP public rate cards.
+Actual costs vary significantly based on vendor negotiations, geographic region, utilization patterns, workload characteristics, and organizational overhead structures.
+Hardware prices fluctuate with global supply chain conditions.
+Cloud pricing changes regularly and may differ from estimates shown.
+This calculator provides directional guidance for planning and decision support, not precise financial forecasts.
+For infrastructure investments exceeding $500K, engage infrastructure architects, cloud economists, and financial analysts.
+Always obtain vendor quotes and cloud provider cost estimates before finalizing budget decisions.

 Conclusion